Sasanian Empire: Kingdom of Aksum

-Relations with China
+Dynasties of China

-Like their predecessors the Parthians, the Sassanid Empire carried out active foreign relations with China, and ambassadors from Persia frequently traveled to China.
-Chinese documents report on sixteen Sassanid embassies to China from 455 to 555.
-Commercially, land and sea trade with China was important to both the Sassanid and Chinese Empires.
-Large numbers of Sassanid coins have been found in southern China, confirming maritime trade.
+Like their predecessors the Parthians, the Sassanid Empire actively sought foreign relations with China, and ambassadors from Persia frequently travelled to China.
+Chinese documents mention sixteen Sassanid embassies to China from 455 to 555.
+Commercially, land and sea trade with China was important to both the Sassanid and the Chinese.
+Large numbers of Sassanid coins have been found in southern China, confirming the existence of maritime trade.

 On different occasions, Sassanid kings sent their most talented Persian musicians and dancers to the Chinese imperial court at Luoyang during the Jin and Northern Wei dynasties, and to Chang'an during the Sui and Tang dynasties.
 Both empires benefited from trade along the Silk Road and shared a common interest in preserving and protecting that trade.
 They cooperated in guarding the trade routes through central Asia, and both built outposts in border areas to keep caravans safe from nomadic tribes and bandits.

-Politically, there is evidence of several Sassanid and Chinese efforts in forging alliances against the common enemy, the Hephthalites.
-Upon the rise of the nomadic Göktürks in Inner Asia, there is also what looks like a collaboration between China and the Sassanids to defuse Turkic advances.
+Politically, there is evidence that on several occasions the Sassanids and the Chinese formed alliances to counter their common enemy, the Hephthalites.
+Upon the rise of the nomadic Göktürks in Inner Asia, there seems to have been what looks like an alliance between China and the Sassanids to check the Turkic advances.
 Documents from Mt.
-Mogh talk about the presence of a Chinese general in the service of the king of Sogdiana at the time of the Arab invasions.
+Mogh report the presence of a Chinese general in the service of the king of Sogdiana at the time of the Arab invasions.

 Following the invasion of Iran by Muslim Arabs, Peroz III, son of Yazdegerd III, escaped along with a few Persian nobles and took refuge in the Chinese imperial court.
 Both Peroz and his son Narsieh (Chinese neh-shie) were given high titles at the Chinese court.
-On at least two occasions, the last possibly in 670, Chinese troops were sent with Peroz in order to restore him to the Sassanid throne with mixed results, one possibly ending in a short rule of Peroz in Sakastan, from which we have some remaining numismatic evidence.
-Narsieh later attained the position of a commander of the Chinese imperial guards, and his descendants lived in China as respected princes, Sassanian refugees fleeing from the Arab conquest to settle in China.
-The emperor of China at this time was Gaozong of Tang.
+On at least two occasions, the last possibly in 670, Chinese troops were sent with Peroz in order to restore him to the Sassanid throne.
+Narsieh later attained the position of a commander of the Chinese imperial guards, and his descendants lived in China as respected princes.
+Sassanian refugees who fled the Arab conquests settled in China, during the reign of the Chinese emperor Gaozong of Tang.